jina-ai/fastapi-serve/docs/autoscaling/cpu/README.md

     return Response(cpu_time=_cpu_time, result=_sum)
 ```

-In the above example, we have a `/load` endpoint that performs a CPU intensive task.
-We will use this endpoint to simulate a CPU intensive workload.
+In the above example, we have a `/load` endpoint that performs a CPU-intensive task.
+We will use this endpoint to simulate a CPU-intensive workload.

 ### 🚀 Deploying to Jina AI Cloud